 Skrapper is...

-...is the brainchild of famed US contemporary artist, William Quigley.
-Skrapper started in 1999 as a socially consciousness brand hosting art, fashion and music events supporting a variety of charitable causes.
+...started in 1999 as the brainchild of famed US contemporary artist, William Quigley, Skrapper is a socially consciousness brand, hosting art, fashion and music events that supports a variety of charitable causes.

-Skrapper continues to raise as much as possible for Vets, Health Care, and Soldier Ride.
+Skrapper continues to raise as much as possible for Education, Health Care, and Veterans.

 100% SWEATSHOP FREE & ECO-AWARE